refactored-group/automaticffl-for-woocommerce/README.md

 ## Installation

-1. Purchase a subscription or start your 30-day free trial at [automaticffl.com/pricing](https://www.automaticffl.com/pricing/index.html).
+For installation and setup, please follow the instructions [here](https://www.automaticffl.com/installation/woocommerce/).
+For manually uploading the extension, follow the instructions below.

+### Manual Upload

-2. Download the latest **`automaticffl-for-woocommerce.zip`** [here](https://github.com/refactored-group/automaticffl-for-woocommerce/releases).
+1. Download the latest **`automaticffl-for-woocommerce.zip`** [here](https://github.com/refactored-group/automaticffl-for-woocommerce/releases).

-3. In your WordPress Admin Dashboard, navigate to "Plugins" and click on "Add New".
+1. In your WordPress Admin Dashboard, navigate to "Plugins" and click on "Add New".

-4. Click on "Upload Plugin," choose the downloaded zip file, and click "Install Now".
+1. Click on "Upload Plugin," choose the downloaded zip file, and click "Install Now".

-5. Once the installation is complete, click "Activate" to enable the extension.
+1. Once the installation is complete, click "Activate" to enable the extension.

-## Configuration

-1. After activation, go to "WooCommerce" > "Automatic FFL™" to access the extension's settings.

-2. Check the option "Enable Automatic FFL™" to enable the extension on your store frontend

-3. Enter your Store Hash for the FFL dealer database service (you'll receive this upon purchasing a subscription).

-4. Enter your Google Maps API key.
-If you still do not have one, [click here](https://console.cloud.google.com/projectselector2/google/maps-apis/credentials) to create it for free.

-5. Save your settings.

 ## Usage

-1. Ensure that your WooCommerce products have the attribute "ffl-required" assigned to firearm products that require shipment to an FFL dealer.

-2. When a customer adds a firearm product to their cart, the "Find a Dealer" button will automatically appear on the cart and checkout pages.
+1. When a customer adds a firearm product to their cart, the "Find a Dealer" button will automatically appear on the cart and checkout pages.

-3. Upon clicking the "Find a Dealer" button, a map will open, allowing the customer to search for FFL dealers by entering their address or zipcode.
+1. Upon clicking the "Find a Dealer" button, a map will open, allowing the customer to search for FFL dealers by entering their address or zipcode.

-4. A list of available dealers will be displayed, along with their locations on the map.
+1. A list of available dealers will be displayed, along with their locations on the map.
 The customer can select a dealer from the list or from the map.

-5. Once the customer selects an FFL dealer, the extension will update the shipping address to the dealer's address.
+1. Once the customer selects an FFL dealer, the extension will update the shipping address to the dealer's address.

-6. The customer can proceed to complete the checkout, and the order will be shipped to the selected FFL dealer for pickup.
+1. The customer can proceed to complete the checkout, and the order will be shipped to the selected FFL dealer for pickup.

 ## Support and Documentation